nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 !!! tip "Helpful Tip"
     You can save your above configured site with some preferred name by clicking the "Save" button and then giving a proper name to your site.
-    So that next time you don't need to again manually enter all your configuration.
+    This prevents needing to manually enter all of your configuration again the next time you need to use WinSCP.
     ![Save Site WinSCP](images/winscp-save-site.png)

 #### Using WinSCP

-You can follow above step to manually add a new site next time you open WinSCP or, you can connect to your previously saved site (as listed on popup dialog will show your all saved site name list) that will show up by just clicking on the site name.
+You can follow the above steps to manually add a new site the next time you open WinSCP, or you can connect to your previously saved site.
+Saved sites will be listed in the popup dialog and can be selected by clicking on the site name.

-Then click "Login" button to connect to your NERC project's VM as shown below:
+Then click the "Login" button to connect to your NERC project's VM as shown below:

 ![Login](images/winscp-site-login.png)

 ![Successful connection](images/winscp-site-successfully-connected.png)

 You should now be connected to the VM's remote directories/files.
 You can drag and drop your files to/from file windows to begin transfer.
-When done, click the X icon up top right to disconnect.
+When you're finished, click the "X" icon in the top right to disconnect.

 ### ii.
 Cyberduck

 [Cyberduck](https://docs.cyberduck.io/cyberduck/) is a libre server and cloud storage browser for Mac and Windows.
-With an easy-to-use interface, connect to servers, enterprise file sharing, and cloud storage.
+Its user-friendly interface enables seamless connections to servers, enterprise file sharing, and various cloud storage platforms.

 - **Prerequisites**